 Pet Peeve: Its yet another social network – the average social media user has 7.6 accounts – do you have the patience for another one?

 Teams is a collaboration hub based in Office 365.
-Teams brings chat, meetings, files and apps into a central space that allows remote and dispersed teams to communicate very effectively and efficiently.
-It integrates with most other Office 365 functions and a huge list of other apps (including Trello and Yammer!).
+It brings chat, meetings, files and apps into a central space that allows remote and dispersed teams to communicate very effectively and efficiently.
+Teams also integrates with most other Office 365 functions and a huge list of other apps (including Trello and Yammer!).
 There is also super functional iOS and Android apps.